Aditya90456/DevMomentum/README.md

 ## 🎨 Design System

-MomentumForge uses a single-hue, all-blue professional palette — no secondary accent colors — for a clean, corporate-SaaS feel:
+DevMomentum uses a single-hue, all-blue professional palette — no secondary accent colors — for a clean, corporate-SaaS feel:

 | Token | Hex | Use |
 |---|---|---|